nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The ASPSP confirms that the authorization response with the P2Pay has been received successfully and sends back the `redirect_uri` and the `payment_status_uri` to the wallet.
 7. Wallet updates user on status presentation:
 The wallet provides the user with a status update, indicating that the A2Pay has been successfully sent.
+8. TPP request PSP metadata: The TPP requests the ASPSPs metadata using the PSP identifier given in the P2Pay
+9. ASPSP send PSP metadata: The ASPSP provides the PSP metadata object including the `payment_status_uri` endpoint
-8. ASPSP [verifies](#verification) P2Pay and executes the transaction:
+10. ASPSP [verifies](#verification) P2Pay and executes the transaction:
 The ASPSP validates the authenticity and integrity of the P2Pay.
 If valid, the ASPSP proceeds to execute the payment transaction.
-9. Wallet queries payment status:
+11. Wallet queries payment status using the `payment_status_uri` given in the PSP's metadata.
-The wallet initiates a query to the ASPSP using the `payment_status_uri` to retrieve the current status of the payment.
-10. ASPSP provides payment status to wallet:
-The ASPSP responds to the wallet with the payment status, indicating whether the transaction was successful or if any issues occurred.
+12. ASPSP responds to the wallet with the payment status, indicating whether the transaction was successful or if any issues occurred.
-11. Wallet shows payment status to user:
+13. Wallet shows payment status to user:
 The wallet communicates the payment status to the user, providing confirmation or detailing any errors.
-12. ASPSP shows payment status to user:
-As an additional step, the ASPSP also informs the user of the payment status, offering direct confirmation from their side.
+14. Wallet follows `redirect_uri`	to allow the TPP to continue interacting with the user.

 #### Extended PaymentAuth flow